Domain driven design

 2. Product Entity

-entity is designed to ensure it is always created within the context of a Group
+The Product entity is designed to ensure it is always created within the context of a Group.

 <?php